 Football Fans – Classification

-Away from football, they are workers, white collars, business people, students, someone’s brother, sister or parent.
-But under the influence of the game, football, they transform into a different category of people – fans.
-Some of them are known for backing their teams with extreme enthusiasm and others, for riots, weapons and extreme aggression.
+Away from football, they are workers, employers, business people, students, someone’s brother, sister, or parent.
+But under the influence of the game of football, they transform into a different category of people – fans.
+Some of them are known for backing their teams with extreme enthusiasm and others, for riots, weapons, and extreme aggression.
 They are not the same in their attitude in terms of behavior and psychological disposition.

 The types of football fans are:

 - TV fans.
 They make up the most numerous group of football supporters.These fans watch their favorite football teams by way of a TV.